einarhjorleifsson/fcod_2022/README.md

 ## The problem

+Increasing log catch ratios of ages 1 and 2 over time - ages that hardly are fished.
+Potential reasons:

 - increasing M between age 1 and 2
-- change in distribution between age 1 and 2, affecting q
+- change in distribution between age 1 and 2, affecting q (availability)
-- change in survey gear design, affecting q
+- change in survey gear design, affecting q (selectivity)
 - … some other narrowfjord tails

 ``` r